PrivateCaptcha/docs/content/docs/deployment/production.md

 ## Security

+{{< callout type="warning" >}}
-Overall, if you're running Private Captcha in production, security is completely your responsibility.
+If you're running Private Captcha in production, security is completely **your responsibility**.
 It is a very large topic and completely outside the scope of this note.
+{{< /callout >}}

-Some _very basic_ advice, specific to Private Captcha server itself:
+Some **very basic** advice, specific to Private Captcha server itself:
 - update Private Captcha server frequently
 - make sure server is behind CDN/proxy and is not directly connected to the internet
 - do not expose public port from docker container, keep it listening on localhost and use `Nginx/Caddy` (Docker has it's own security issues)
 - do not enable registration if you're the only admin/user (`PC_REGISTRATION_ALLOWED` is empty/unset by default)
 - you can configure CDN/reverse proxy rate limits accordingly to your use-case (that is, _in addition_ to rate limit configuration of Private Captcha server itself)
 - correct rate limiting of Private Captcha server itself is _heavily_ dependent on correct configuration of `PC_RATE_LIMIT_HEADER` environment variable (which value is expected to come from proxy/CDN)
-- if you run a larger installation with separate DB and server nodes, you need to secure network between them (docker compose single node setup does not use encryption for Postgres or ClickHouse connections)
+- _if_ you run a larger installation with separate DB and server nodes, you need to secure network between them (docker compose single node setup does not use encryption for Postgres or ClickHouse connections)
-- for single-node installations, if you can, use Podman or rootless Docker
+- for single-node installations, if you can, use [Podman](https://podman.io/) or rootless Docker

 ## Monitoring